Mt Kilimanjaro▾

 Initial symptoms of Kilimanjaro Altitude Sickness include headaches, dizziness, and nausea.
 As the condition progresses, it may lead to more severe effects, such as difficulty breathing, profound fatigue, and even life-threatening forms of oedema.

-Understanding these symptoms and their causes helps climbers prepare better and recognize the early signs of trouble, enabling quicker response and management.
+Understanding these symptoms and their causes helps climbers prepare better and recognise the early signs of trouble, enabling quicker response and management.

-Effective prevention of altitude sickness begins with careful planning of the ascent to allow gradual acclimatization.
+Effective prevention of altitude sickness begins with careful planning of the ascent to allow gradual acclimatisation.

 • Climbers are advised to follow a stepped ascent, where they climb higher during the day and sleep at lower altitudes at night.